Joseph Monteyne

 About

-Professor Monteyne has been the recipient of numerous awards and fellowships, including a Governor General of Canada’s medal for his Master’s thesis, and postdoctoral fellowships from the Paul Mellon Centre for Studies in British Art and the Social Sciences and Humanities Research Council of Canada, the latter of which he undertook at the Courtauld Institute in London.
+Professor Monteyne has been the recipient of numerous awards and fellowships, including a Governor General of Canada’s medal for his Master’s thesis, and postdoctoral fellowships from the Paul Mellon Center for Studies in British Art and the Social Sciences and Humanities Research Council of Canada, the latter of which he undertook at the Courtauld Institute in London.
 He has received an Andrew Mellon Fellowship, a William Keck Fellowship for Junior Faculty, and a Robert Wark Fellowship from the Huntington Library in San Marino, California, as well as a Residential Fellowship from the Yale Center for British Art in New Haven.
 Most recently he was awarded a prestigious Mid-Career Fellowship from the Paul Mellon Centre for Studies in British Art.
 He has also been named to the European Science Foundation College of Expert Reviewers for 2020-2023.

 Teaching